tata88k/webrtc-android-jni/README.md

 # webrtc-android-jni
-Webrtc AEC module and its required dependencies module for android.
+webrtc AEC module and its required dependencies module for android.

 #How to build WebRTC
 * Go to jni folder and run ndk-build